marlin-reso/Rest_API-s/README.md

 ### **5. Docker**

-* Containerized execution of API tests
+* Containerized execution of API tests.
-* Removes environment dependency
+* Removes environment dependency.
-* Enables running tests on any machine or CI server
+* Enables running tests on any machine or CI server.

 ### **6. Allure Reporting**